polterguy/polterguy.github.io/index.md

 # Getting started with Aista Magic Cloud in 4 minutes

-Aista Magic Cloud is a low-code CRUD generator allowing you to generate your CRUD apps by clicking a button.
+Aista Magic Cloud is a low-code CRUD generator allowing you to generate CRUD apps in one second by clicking a button.
 It works by wrapping your database into Hyperlambda HTTP API endpoints.
 Below is the CRUD generator that automatically creates your web API.